angleto/i.js/README.md

 The following are my reasons for developing i.js:

 * **Language.** As the name implies, IPython Notebook speaks python.
 Although browser consoles and JS REPL are decent alternatives, I was looking for the IPython Notebook style of iterative computation and ability to run repetitive experiments.
-* **Matplotlib.** I want to render in d3.js, sorry [matplotlib](http://matplotlib.org).
-While it seems possible to get D3-based grphics in IPython right now - it is, in my opinion, so convoluted that it kills the fun.
+* **Matplotlib.** IPython Notebook is tightly integrated with [matplotlib](http://matplotlib.org), which is a great library if you are preparing an article for publication.
+However I want to render more interactive charts in [d3.js](http://d3js.org).
+While it seems possible to hack your way through to get d3.js graphics in IPython - it feel convoluted.
 * **Great model.** IPython Notebook is a unique tool that suggests a beautiful paradigm for research and experimentation.
 It should be made available to the widest audience possible.
-* **Fun** Last but not the least: it is fun to work on the full-stack JS applications and so many things feel just easy and right when you do them this way.
+* **Fun** Last but not the least: full-stack JS applications are fun.

 How it was built?
 -----------------